sadlerjames/OOP-Coursework/README.md

 - Add @override where needed
 - May be posible to optimise OO nature of some Account methods after modifying posts
 - Create the empty post when platform initialised
+- Check whether need to validate account description
+- Intead of using for loops to access object variables, reload the object itself
+- Update deletePost to use new method
+- Move methods back out to classes where possible (showIndividualPost?)

 Question list:
 - showIndividualPost - should it show only the number of direct comments on that post?